Mill Creek Elementary School Mission

 Student Class Placement Requests

 We do our best to honor class placement requests from parents.
-Please send a note to the principal describing what placement you feel would be appropriate.
+Please send a note to the principal describing what learning and personality traits your child has and teaching style you feel would be appropriate.
 The principal needs to reserve the right to make the final decision on class placement.
-She will do her best to accommodate your request.
+He will do his best to accommodate your request.
 There are many factors involved, including students who do especially well together, or students that we have found to do better when they are not with particular children.
 We create class lists that are balanced in terms of male and female, ability, effort, and cooperation.
 Please do not specify a particular teacher by name, rather request based on teaching style, students learning ability, etc. While we always try to work with families for the best placement of your children, we are not always able to grant every request.
-Requests must be received by, May 1st .
-As always, please give Mrs. Ziecina a call at 267-9955 if you would like to share your ideas or thoughts.
+Requests must be received by May 1st .
+As always, please give Mr. Graham a call at 267-9955 if you would like to share your ideas or thoughts.